How does an Arc boat compare to a gas-powered boat?

 Sign up for our newsletter to find out!

 How many Arc Ones will be produced?

-The Arc One costs $300,000.
-Unlike many other boats on the market, that price represents the all-in cost of the boat.
-No paying more for decent speakers or a trailer — everything you need to operate the boat comes standard, including life jackets, a trailer, and even a cooler.
+The Arc One cost $300,000.
+Unlike many other boats on the market, that price represented the all-in cost of the boat.
+We eliminated upcharging for accessories — everything needed to operate the boat came standard, including a trailer, life jackets, and even a cooler.

 How long does the Arc One take to charge?

 Assuming you plug the Arc One into a 240V outlet commonly found in garages or on docks, it should recharge overnight.
 Plus, if you’re lucky enough to be at a marina with a DC fast charger, you can get an 80% charge in as little as 40 minutes.
 No more lugging gas cans down to a dock or paying marina gas prices; wake up each morning to a boat that’s ready to go!